 Whichever you should use between ThriveCart and WooCommerce all comes down to your online business type.

-What are you hoping to achieve with both platforms?
+It all depends on what you are hoping to achieve with both platforms.